ayushcody/Learning/README.md

-# Roadmap MVP - Full Stack Developer Learning Platform
+# Personalized Learning Platform using AI

-A production-ready learning platform MVP focused on Full Stack Developer career path.
+A production-ready learning platform focused on the Full Stack Developer career path.
 Users can sign up, complete onboarding, view interactive roadmaps, solve coding challenges in an embedded IDE, request AI hints, and track their progress with gamification elements.

 ## Project Overview